 All Board committees are comprised of Non-Executive Directors only, apart from the Corporate Responsibility Committee which comprises all Directors.
 Only committee members are entitled to attend Committee meetings, but other Board members and Rightmove employees may attend by invitation only.

-Audit Committee

-Responsible for monitoring

-the integrity of the financial

-the effectiveness of the
+Audit Committee Responsible for monitoring the integrity of the financial statements and for reviewing the effectiveness of the risk management and internal controls.

 internal and external audit

 functions and systems of